mabarnes/moment_kinetics/debug_test/README.md

   failure.
 Usually a failure should indicate where there is a missing `begin_*_region()` call.
-There may be places though where synchronization is required even though the type of loop macros used does not change (for example when `phi` is calculated contributions from all charged species need to be summed, resulting in an unusual pattern of array accesses); in this case `_block_synchronize()` can be called directly.
+There may be places though where synchronization is required even though the type of loop macros used does not change (for example when `phi` is calculated contributions from all ion species need to be summed, resulting in an unusual pattern of array accesses); in this case `_block_synchronize()` can be called directly.
     * The function `debug_check_shared_memory()` can be inserted between